weliveindetail/blog-sandbox/_posts/2025-09-23-tpde-in-llvm-orc.md

 ### Et voilà!

-Let's take a break and look at the amount of complexity that LLVM handles in our little example!
-We parse a [well-defined human-readable representation](https://llvm.org/docs/LangRef.html){:target="_blank"} of turing-complete programs that can be generated from various general-purpose languages like C++, Fortran, Rust, Swift, Julia and Zig.
+Let's take a break and appreciate the remarkable complexity that LLVM effortlessly handles in our little example.
+We parse a [well-defined, human-readable representation](https://llvm.org/docs/LangRef.html){:target="_blank"} of Turing-complete programs that be generated from various general-purpose languages like C++, Fortran, Rust, Swift, Julia, and Zig.

-We add parsed modules into a composable JIT engine that identifies symbols and dependencies for us.
-It compiles our modules into native object code for various platforms and CPU architectures, while we can define an optimization pipeline of our choice and inject a custom code generator like TPDE.
-The engine then links the object code into an executable form without any platform-specific dynamic-library tricks!
-All of this happens in-memory and without external tools.
-It's really impressive that we can simply tell it to run on N threads in parallel and it just works! :)
+LLVM's composable JIT engine seamlessly manages these parsed modules, automatically resolving symbols and dependencies.
+It compiles to machine code on-demand for multiple platforms and CPU architectures, while giving us complete control over the optimization pipeline, code generator (like our TPDE integration) and many more components.
+The engine then links everything into an executable form — all in-memory and without external tools or platform-specific dynamic library tricks!
+It's really impressive that we can simply enable compilation on N threads in parallel and have it "just work" :)

-Given that serious amount of complexity, one can imagine that there are some rabbit holes left to explore.
-I leave one open as an exercise to the interested reader: The [current implementation of ORC's `DynamicThreadPoolTaskDispatcher`](https://github.com/llvm/llvm-project/blob/release/20.x/llvm/lib/ExecutionEngine/Orc/TaskDispatch.cpp#L67){:target="_blank"} spawns a new thread for each job and doesn't reuse them.
-For our example this means `#threads == #jobs`, so we are back to `O(#jobs)` overhead with our thread-local `tpde_llvm::LLVMCompiler`.
-Maybe we can make a task dispatcher with an actual thread-pool for this purpose?
-If that sounds interesting and you make a pull-request, [ping me](https://github.com/weliveindetail){:target="_blank"} and I am happy to review it!
+Given this level of sophistication, one can imagine that there are some rabbit holes left to explore.
+Here's an interesting challenge for the curious reader: ORC's [current `DynamicThreadPoolTaskDispatcher`](https://github.com/llvm/llvm-project/blob/release/20.x/llvm/lib/ExecutionEngine/Orc/TaskDispatch.cpp#L67){:target="_blank"} spawns a new thread for each compilation job rather than reusing them.
+In our setup, this means `#threads == #jobs`, which brings us back to `O(#jobs)` overhead with our thread-local `tpde_llvm::LLVMCompiler`.
+An implementation that uses an actual thread-pool would be great.
+If you're interested in tackling this optimization, feel free to [reach out](https://github.com/weliveindetail){:target="_blank"} — I'd be happy to review any pull requests!
+Happy coding.